 Having comfortable boots make ruck marches a whole lot easier!

-Trust me I know, I have really bad knees and lower back from thinking I could run the whole 12 mile ruck march.
+I have bad knees and lower back from thinking I could run the 12-mile ruck march.

-Ruck marches are one of the things that people really hate in the Army, but all you have to think about to make you feel better, is it’s a little hike.
+Ruck marches are one of the things that people really hate in the Army, but all you have to think about to make yourself feel better is it’s a little hike.

 Just like how you would hike in your civilian life!

-Ruck marches is a thing that is hard in the beginning for most people, but if you keep doing it, you’ll build all the muscles you need to get you through any distance.
+Ruck marches are a thing that is hard at the beginning for most people, but if you keep doing it, you’ll build all the muscles you need to get you through any distance.

-Train hard, follow the steps I listed above, and you’ll get through your very first ruck march with no problems at all.
+Train hard, follow the steps I listed above, and you’ll get through your first ruck march with no problems.

-Hope this article has helped you out and gave you the information you were looking for.
+Hope this article has helped you out and given you the information you were looking for.

-If you have any questions at all, please feel free to ask right below and one of my team members will get back to you in a timely manner!
+If you have any questions, please feel free to ask below, and one of my team members will get back to you promptly.

 Thanks for reading!